DariaClem/XOR-Encryption-Decryption/README.md

 ### Our team: Cei _ sqrt(9) _ musafiri
 ### The opposing team: UTF-8 abuser ( https://github.com/EricMorosan/ProiectASC1 )
 ### Password: ASC_vrem_nota_10
-- First project requirment: We XORed every character from a sequence from input.txt file with every character from a sequence from output file and we found out the password (An impediment in finding out the password was the fact that the other team exceeded the word limit).
-Both selected sequences were the same length and were selected from the begining of the files.
-We found out the key using parola.py, a script based on the previously stated idea.
+- First project requirement: We XORed every character from a sequence in the input.txt file with every character from a sequence in the output file to find the password.
+However, we encountered a difficulty in finding the password as the other team exceeded the word limit.
+Both selected sequences were of the same length and were chosen from the beginning of the files.
+We used parola.py, a script based on this idea, to find the key.
-- Second project requirment: The second part of the project could not be solved because the text from input.txt was wrongly chosen.
-The text must be one from classical literature, not a sequence of numbers.
+- Second project requirment: The second part of the project could not be completed because the text from input.txt was not appropriate.
+It should have been a text from classical literature, not a sequence of numbers.